 The easiest way to limit costs for your motorcycle or dirt bike is to request a liability-only policy.
 Although this insurance won’t cover accidents, theft, or environmental damage, it will protect your financial responsibilities in at-fault scenarios.

 This option is not usually available if you financed your motorcycle or dirt bike.
-You’re required to carry comprehensive and collision to protect the value of your purchase.
+You must carry comprehensive and collision to protect the value of your purchase.

 Another choice is to reduce the policy limits to the state’s minimums.
 You’ll pay more for 100/300/100 policies than 25/50/25.